Week 23: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - WSJ reported that in the first quarter, Trump’s campaign funds paid $500k to Trump’s companies including hotels, golf clubs and restaurants.

-- Trump raised $107mm for his inaugural, doubling Obama, although Trump’s crowds and festivities were markedly smaller.
+- Trump raised $107 million for his inaugural, doubling Obama, although Trump’s crowds and festivities were markedly smaller.
 It’s unclear where unspent money has gone, while numerous “pay-to-play” stories emerge.

-- For example, Rachel Maddow reported on a $666,ooo gift from a businessman named R. W. Habboush, which led to a meetings between his son and both an NSC official and Bannon to discuss how to open up business with Venezuela, which is heavily sanctioned by the US.
+- For example, Rachel Maddow reported on a $666,000 gift from a businessman named R. W. Habboush, which led to meetings between his son and both an NSC official and Bannon to discuss how to open up business with Venezuela, which is heavily sanctioned by the US.

 - Trump dropped his campaign promise to let Medicare negotiate bulk discounts on prescription drugs after meeting with pharma lobbyists.